November 21, 2024

 But the promise of AI could lead to more efficient use of energy in other applications, with Huang pointing to work Nvidia is doing around weather forecasting that will make that process much more efficient compared to the super computers used now.

 Making the grid smarter is another application for AI that could help save significant energy, he said.
-AI could help integrate sustainable energy, operate two-way vehicle charging and find faults on the grid so they can be fixed because they lead to a reliability lapse.
+AI could help integrate sustainable energy, operate two-way vehicle charging and find faults on the grid so they can be fixed before they lead to a reliability lapse.

 The growth in data centers has given a shot in the arm to nuclear power, with Constellation Energy recently announcing a deal with Microsoft that will reopen the recently retired reactor at Three Mile Island.
 (See Constellation to Reopen, Rename Three Mile Island Unit 1.)